rahulsrivastava1/A-school-Website/README.md

-# rahulsrivastava-calculator
+# rahulsrivastava-school website
-A simple calculator using javascript
+A school website using bootstrap